pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-gas-txn-fee.md

 You can make a simple and inexpensive transaction or a complicated transaction that requires the blockchain to perform much computation and distributed storage.
 In either case, you will be required to spend a processing fee sufficient to complete the transaction.
 This is where the notion of **gas** becomes clear.
 Here is how it works:

-In the Aptos blockchain a **unit of gas** represents a basic unit of resource consumption.
+In the Pont blockchain a **unit of gas** represents a basic unit of resource consumption.
 A single unit of gas is a combined representation of:

 - Computation resource, and
 - Storage resource.